AckerlyXu/heima/articles/media-services/media-services-live-streaming-with-onprem-encoders.md

 ---
 title: Stream live with on-premises encoders that create multi-bitrate streams - Azure | Azure
-description: This topic describes how to set up a channel that receives a multi-bitrate live stream from an on-premises encoder.
-The stream can then be delivered to client playback applications through one or more streaming endpoints, using one of the following adaptive streaming protocols: HLS, Smooth Streaming, DASH.
+description: 'This topic describes how to set up a channel that receives a multi-bitrate live stream from an on-premises encoder.
+The stream can then be delivered to client playback applications through one or more streaming endpoints, using one of the following adaptive streaming protocols: HLS, Smooth Streaming, DASH.'
 services: media-services
 documentationcenter: ''
 author: Juliako